Idaea inquinata

 Idaea inquinata, the rusty wave, is a moth of the family Geometridae.
 It is found in Europe.

 The species has a wingspan of 16–19 mm.
 The length of the forewings is 8–10 mm.
 The adults fly at night from June to July in Britain.
-The species is a rare and introduced species in England and The Netherlands and probably came to these countries with imported dried flowers and herbs.
+The species is a rare and introduced species in England and is believed to have come to this country with imported dried flowers and herbs.
+The foodplant is believed to be dried or withered plants because of this.